Published on 14 October 2014 by Rhi

 - Contact the casino.
 Even if the Skrill issue is a withdrawal from Skrill (and therefore nothing to do with the casino), try it.
 Contact any casino you’ve previously used Skrill with.
 Explain your issue and ask them to pass to their payments team.
 The casinos will have personal contacts at Skrill who are of a higher level and more able to assist.
 Casinos are also much more careful with their customer care and are more likely to go that extra mile.
 This isn’t ideal, however it’s my firm belief that Skrill are dealing with our money.
 It’s not theirs.
 They are offering a service (which they charge for!) and have no right (unless they detect suspicious activity) to withhold funds.
 Therefore, if their customer support team is unhelpful, rude and unwilling to support customers, we have no choice but to take drastic action.

-Skrill is a great method for depositing into online casinos, I would never take away from that.
+The e-wallet is a great method for depositing into online casinos, I would never take away from that – despite some casinos not allowing Skrill as a deposit method for players who wish to collect their welcome bonus.
 Their issues arise if and when you win and want to take the money back to your bank account.
 9 times out of 10 this will go smoothly, however they need to learn that they must assist customers on the 10th occasion when something goes wrong.